-Plans are in place for an increasingly effective, well-designed program mix within career pathways and utilizing program consolidation and stacked credentials to meet student and community needs in an efficient manner.
-This intentional program planning and co-located wrap-around academic and student support services will maximize student access and success.
+Plans are in place for an increasingly effective, well-designed program mix within career pathways (e.g., Transportation and Advance Manufacturing) and utilizing program consolidation and stacked credentials to meet student and community needs in an efficient manner.
+This intentional program planning and colocated wrap-around academic and student support services will maximize student access and success.
 The main campus at San Marcos is projected to continue to grow steadily and carry approximately 75% of the FTES for Palomar College as a whole in the future.
 With a commitment to improved scheduling and enrollment management, a fiscally strong efficiency level should be achieved.